Lorne Malvo: 2006

 Meanwhile, Malvo begins taunting Stavros psychologically, by killing his dog, replacing his medication with adderall, rigging his shower to spray pig's blood, and releasing hundreds of crickets into Stavros' supermarket.
 Malvo does this to allude to the Book of Exodus, a play on Stavros' deep religious views.
 While Stavros decides to take the blackmail money back to where he originally found it in 1987, Malvo rigs Chumph to an exercise machine and tapes a shotgun to his hands.
 Malvo fires a gun out of the window, shooting at passing pedestrians, to draw police attention, before slipping out a back door.
 A SWAT team is summoned and guns down Chumph as they make entry into the house, not noticing until too late that he has been tied up.
 Coincidentally, Stavros' son Dmitri is accidentally killed alongside Stavros' head of corporate security Wally Semenko when their car goes off the road in a freak storm of flying fish, completing Malvo's Book of Exodus plot.

 While driving during the whiteout, Malvo's car is attacked and trapped by two Fargo hitmen, Mr. Wrench and Mr. Numbers, seeking revenge for Hess's murder.
 They then exit their cars and begin shooting at Malvo.
 After escaping the initial assault, Malvo evades the assailants, taking refuge in the whiteout.
 Malvo later deliberately cuts the top of his hand and leaves a trail of blood in the snow as bait, which Mr. Numbers follows and is subsequently caught and stabbed repeatedly until he answers Malvo's question about who hired the two hitmen.
 When he responds with "Fargo", Malvo slits his throat and leaves him to bleed out in the snow.
 Picking up Mr. Numbers' submachine gun, Malvo moves on, attempting unsuccessfully to find Mr. Wrench.

 Now set on finding out who is responsible for the assault, Malvo visits his employer Mr. Rundle in Nevada.
 When Rundle fails to provide the information he wants, Malvo knocks him unconscious and eventually traces the source of the attack to the Fargo Crime Syndicate.
 With this new information, Malvo enters the crime syndicate's main base of operations and massacres 22 people within a matter of minutes by himself.
 Later he locates and pays a visit to Mr. Wrench, who is recovering in the hospital.
 When he awakens, Malvo taunts Wrench on the death of his partner Mr. Numbers.
 However, Malvo gives Wrench the key to his handcuffs, and tells him that he respects him for coming closer to killing him than anyone has.
-He tells Wrench that if he still feels raw about things after he heals, that he should come track him down and try again.
+He tells Wrench that if he still feels raw about things after he heals, that he should track him down and try again.